The Beginner’s Guide to Leash Training a Dog

 This is one of our favorite methods for training your dog because it mostly focuses on positive reinforcement but still allows you to establish yourself as the alpha in this interaction.

 - Take your dog out for a walk as you normally would.

 - When your dog starts pulling on the leash, immediately stop walking and stand firmly in place so that your dog is forced to stop as well.

 - Call your dog to you with a simple command.

 - When they come to you, give them a treat and praise them for obeying your command.

 - When they start to pull again, repeat the previous steps of stopping and calling them to you.

 This method works best if your dog already understands simple commands like “Come” and “Sit.”
 But it is still possible to use even if they do not.
 Just be prepared for the learning process to take more time.

-If you really want to go as positive as possible, you can keep a lot of treats on you and constantly feed them small pieces while they are walking beside you.
-This will help them build a positive association with walking at your side (rather than pulling) and help them build that habit.
+If you want to go as positive as possible, you can keep treats on you and continuously feed them small pieces while walking beside you.
+This will help them build a positive association with walking at your side (rather than pulling) and help them make that habit.